hhd-dev/hhd/readme.md

 the axis (without invert) of your device until they match the glyphs in steam.

 > [!WARNING]
 > Do not try to interpret what each axis means.
+You will get a headache.
-Just change them randomly until
+> Just change them randomly until
 > the glyphs line up with how you move your controller.
 > If you set multiple axis to a single one (e.g., X to Y, and Y to Y),
 > the first option (e.g., X to Y) option will be ignored.